h-2/hannes.hauswedell.net/content/post/2024/04/19 - fileserver.md

 </center>

-The built in fans are very noise.
+The built in fans are very noisy.
 I chose to replace one of the intake fans with a spare one I had lying around and only connect one of the rear outtake fans.
 But I added an extra fan where the extension slots are to divert some airflow around the NIC—which otherwise gets quite warm.
 This should also blow some air over the NVME heatsinks!
 All fans can be regulated and fine-tuned from the BIOS of the mainboard which I totally recommend you do.
 At the current